Buying Guides · Last updated 2 June 2026

 Exchange and completion

 Once an offer is accepted, your lawyer and the seller's lawyer will exchange contracts.
 A deposit of 10% is standard at exchange.
-Completion typically follows within 4 to 8 weeks, though this can be faster or slower depending on the complexity of the chain.
+Completion typically follows within 4 to 8 weeks, though this can vary depending on the complexity of the transaction.

 Step 4: Stamp Duty and Taxes

-This is where Gibraltar gets genuinely exciting for buyers.
-The stamp duty regime here is one of the most favourable in Europe.
+This is where Gibraltar gets genuinely attractive for buyers.
+The stamp duty structure and broader tax position are among the most favourable in Europe, though a few common misconceptions are worth clearing up.

-Combined with no capital gains tax and no inheritance tax, the overall tax position for property owners in Gibraltar is exceptionally attractive.
-We cover this in much more detail in our tax benefits article.
+The combination of the stamp duty structure alongside zero capital gains and zero inheritance tax makes Gibraltar's overall position for property owners hard to match elsewhere in Europe.
+We cover this in more detail in our tax benefits article.

 Step 5: Mortgage Options